“First we eat, then we do everything else.”

 - Slice the sausage (if cooked) or fry the sausage meat with generous amount of coarsely chopped parsley until slightly golden.

 - I let the sausage drain on absorbing paper for a couple of minutes – to get some of the grease removed.

 - Just put the rice mixture and the sausage into an oven proofed dish – cover really tight.

 - Cook at 200C/400F for about 30 min.

 Abracadabra!!!
-And you have a perfectly creamy risotto, while you has watch your favorite afternoon soap documentary or added a new post to your blog.
+And you have a perfectly creamy risotto, while you watch your favourite afternoon soap documentary or added a new post to your blog.

 And the end result for trying a new dish: Really good … and compare to the dish I enjoyed in Berlin it made it up to a 9.
 And my version only cost me 15% of what I paid for in Berlin and so glad I didn’t add any saffron.

-As cloud for this dish and post, I have chosen the first ever piece of classical I ever listen to and fell in love with straight.
-I lived with my mum at the time and I must have been 17 years something … had just left the apartment building (on my way to work), where we lived in Gothenburg, was just outside in the carpark when my mum open the window … called my name and turned up the radio.
+As cloud for this dish and post, I have chosen the first-ever piece of classical I listen to and fell in love with straight away.
+I lived with my mum at the time and I must have been 17 years something … had just left the apartment building (on my way to work), where we lived in Gothenburg, was just outside in the car-park when my mum open the window … called my name and turned up the radio.
 And I just stopped!!!
-I recall the feeling and the greatness experience at that moment every time I listen to it.
+I recall the feeling and great experience at that moment … every time I listen to it.

 “Va, Pensiero” (“Chorus of the Hebrew Slaves”) from Giuseppe Verdi’s “Nabucco.”
 A four acts opera composed in 1841 and first performed at La Scala in Milan in March 1842.